chrisanag1985/Zeek-Passive-Hostname-Detection/README.md

 After a while and when the clients of the network will start to request ips (maybe will take a day if they have already taken their ips), you will see to the Zeek logs the hostname.

-The deletion of the record will occur only if the hostname and the mac address match.
+The deletion of the record will occur only if the mac address match.
 I don't delete only based on hostname because maybe some clients have the same default hostname.

 Options: